-WARD PRIO RITIES: WARD 6 100 al / District / Deli verable a Targe t Perfo rmance l Rating Departmental IDP Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National , Provincial / Dis 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TB C Priority 4: Community Development Support and funding for Skills Development (Arts and Crafts) / Reading / Mathematics / Science and other Soft Skills Programmes through the Operational Budget of Ward Allocation (First Aid and Learners Licence Training) Annual Grant - In Aid applications to support these services financially are paid up to the value of R 5 000 000.
-Not Applicable Community and Protection Services Community Development Local n/a n/a n/a Applications closed on 2 December 2022 for the 2023/24 financial year.
+WARD PRIO RITIES: WARD 6 I / istrict / Deli verable e Targe t Perfo mance F ating Departmental IDP Ref No Ward Priority Description of Ward Priority Key Performance Deliverables Unit of Measurement Linkage to Directorate Linkage to Department (National / Provincial / Dis 2022/23 2023/24 2024/25 2025/26 2026/27 2022/23 2023/24 2024/25 2025/26 2026/27 Comment TB C Priority 4: Community Development Support and funding for Skills Development (Arts and Crafts) / Reading / Mathematics / Science and other Soft Skills Programmes through the Operational Budget of Ward Allocation (First Aid and Learners Licence Training) Annual Grant - In Aid applications to support these services financially are paid up to the value of R 5 000 000.
+Not Applicable Community and Protection Services Community Development Local n/a Applications closed on 2 December 2022 for the 2023/24 financial year.
 A new call for proposals will be advertised during September / October 2023.
-Applications closed in December 2023 and is currently in the assessment phase for approval by Council as part of the draft budget process for the 2024/25 Conduct a Need and Cost Analysis for a Frail Care Centre in WCO24 The Department: Community Development indicated it would assist with the following: Access to a list of existing resources in the community that could be accessed by Stellumthombo, VGK Church, Stellcare, and Co- Create Hub Not Applicable Community and Protection Services Community Development Provincial n/a n/a n/a The ward councillor indicated that she is willing to network with these resources to see whether the projects can be implemented.
-The priority referred to DSD as this fall within their mandate.
-Need analysis will be conducted with the elderly clubs within the WCO24 in 2024/2025. ТВС Priority 5: Recreation and Sport Tar the entrances of the Ida's Valley Sport Grounds Scraping of the entrances of Ida's Valley Sports ground will be incorporated into maintenance programmes Not Applicable Community and Protection Services Community Services Local n/a n/a n/a There is material on-site to assist with road maintenance.
+Applications closed in December 2023 and are currently in the assessment phase for approval by the Council as part of the draft budget process for the 2024/25 financial year.
+TB C Priority 4: Community Development Conduct a Need and Cost Analysis for a Frail Care Centre in WCO24 The Department: Community Development indicated it would assist with the following: Access to a list of existing resources in the community that could be accessed by Stellumthombo, VGK Church, Stellcare, and Co- Create Hub Not Applicable Community and Protection Services Community Development Provincial n/a The ward councillor indicated that she is willing to network with these resources to see whether the projects can be implemented.
+The priority is referred to as DSD, as this falls within their mandate.
+A need analysis will be conducted with the elderly clubs within the WCO24 in 2024/2025.
+TB C Priority 5: Recreation and Sport Tar the entrances of the Ida's Valley Sport Grounds Scraping of the entrances of Ida's Valley Sports ground will be incorporated into maintenance programmes Not Applicable Community and Protection Services Community Services Local n/a There is material on-site to assist with road maintenance.
 A progress report is to be provided during the September 2024 public participation process.